1004019267/Live2D2.0GalGameDemo/README.md

 emmmmm go luck guys!
-I think it's easy to get the girl heart,isn't it? maybe you can touch the girl or hit the bad boy escape Thanks for play my game
+I think it's easy to get the girl heart,isn't it? maybe you can touch the girl or hit the bad boy escape oh i forget something this package can play on Android Thanks for play my game